PeterWangIntel/crosswalk-website/Crosswalk-testing-framework.md

 * Your test method is invoked on the UI thread.
 If you need to block until state changes you'll need to run the message loop from your test method.
 * If you subclass and override SetUp, be sure and invoke `InProcessBrowserTest::SetUp`.
 (But see also `SetUpOnMainThread`, `SetUpInProcessBrowserTestFixture` and other related hook methods for a cleaner alternative).

+## Tests in Android port
+The instrumentation tests for Android port has been enabled for runtime core but not for app wrapper(will be supported soon).
+Below is the instruction on how to run instrumentation tests for crosswalk runtime core:
+* Set up the environment for Android build for IA.
+It's always needed when running instrumentation tests.

+    . xwalk/build/android/envsetup.sh --target-arch=x86

+* Build the testing APK for runtime core and install it to the target Android device.

+    ninja -C out/Release xwalk_core_test_apk
+    build/android/adb_install_apk.py --release --apk XWalkCoreShell.apk

+* Run all testing cases
+    build/android/run_instrumentation_tests.py --test-apk XWalkCoreTest --test_data xwalkview:xwalk/test/data/device_files/  --verbose -I

 ## Code Reviewing and Trybots
 Crosswalk's developer is required to add test for any non-trivial code change.
 A effective and collaborate testing for your code is always a good practice when uploading a patch to trunk.
 Generally, a reviewer might reject a patch without testing code.